 Health Policy PhD Candidate, Harvard University

-Jeannie is a doctoral student in health policy at Harvard University concentrating in economics.
-She was an Agency for Healthcare Research and Quality trainee from 2013 – 2015.
+Jeannie is a doctoral candidate in health policy at Harvard University concentrating in economics.
+She is a recipient of the 2017-2018 Jeremy R. Knowles Graduate Student Fellowship and was an Agency for Healthcare Research and Quality trainee from 2013 to 2015.